mathandpencil/mathandpencil.github.io/_posts/2014-06-29-using-latent-dirichlet-allocation-to-categorize-my-twitter-feed.markdown

 [Topic 10](https://gist.github.com/josephmisiti/50915dda4f745c572905) - religion / sexuality

 The final step to the process is calculating the topic distriubtion of each url/document.
 This can be done by simply summing the topic distribution vectors that correspond to each word in the document.
 These vectors are one of the outputs of the LDA process.
 After the vector sums are calculated, you need to normalize them so the sum of each vector is one (because they are, after all, a probability mass function).
-I used the following code to calculate the distributions of each
+I used the following code to calculate the distributions of each url.

 {% highlight python %}
 import numpy as np